RivkiAuerbach/Practicom/README.md

 At any stage, to return to the list of employees, click at the top of the website on the left side.

-Put a ❤ before you add/edit an employee, please check that all the fields meet all the correctness checks properly.
+Put ❤ before you add/edit an employee, please check that all the fields meet all the correctness checks properly.

 #### Efficient and smart use!!